Translate

 This is a super place for a few days of birdwatching, situated in the municipality of

-Miranda do Douro, in North East Portugal.
-The park was set up to preserve the landscape along with the Flora and Fauna.
+Miranda do Douro is in Northeast Portugal.
+The park was established to preserve the landscape and its Flora and Fauna.

-The river runs through a deep gorge or canyon, this, in turn, acts as the natural border between Portugal and Spain and runs for just over one hundred kilometers.
+The river runs through a deep gorge or canyon, which acts as the natural border between Portugal and Spain and runs for just over one hundred kilometres.

-There are many hydro-electric dams along this stretch of the river and it is sparsely populated.
+Many hydroelectric dams along this stretch of the river need to be more sparsely populated.

-We have visited in different climatic conditions, but whatever the weather, the cool breeze is there.
+We have visited in different climatic conditions, but the cool breeze is there no matter the weather.

-Looking back up river towards Zamora in Spain and Salamanca, both to distant to see.
+Looking back up the river towards Zamora in Spain and Salamanca, I see both are too distant.

 From another vantage point, we could see the snow-capped Sierra Gredos far away on the horizon.